tooomasy/search/README.md

       ```

 ## How to Use
-The program use the following syntax:
+The program uses the following syntax:
 ```bash
 search [OPTIONS]...
 [PATTERN]
 ```
 ### Pattern
 The program supports searching with the use of REgex.
-For exmaple,
+For example,

-`search \.cpp$` - to search all the file end with cpp extension in the current working directory.
+`search \.cpp$` - to search all the files end with cpp extension in the current working directory.

-`search cpp` - to search all the file/folder contains the word `cpp`.
+`search cpp` - to search all the files/folders containing the word `cpp`.

 ### Options
-Currently, the program only supports to the flags `-s`, `-source`.
+Currently, the program only supports the flags `-s`, `-source`.

 | flags | descriptions  | example |
 | ------------ | ------------ | ------------ |